 2. What type of work will we do?

 Every Catholic Mission Trips, Inc., site is unique.
 We have some destinations that are “labor intensive” and others that are less labor intensive and more geared toward cultural immersion.
 Each destination is unique.
 Your group also has the opportunity to choose the type of work they would like to do by choosing the destination.
 If you would like a site that involves heavy manual labor then you might like some of our International or South Texas trips.
-If you would like to work in an orphanage then you might consider a International trip.
+If you would like to work in an orphanage then you might consider an International trip.
 We really leave it up to you to decide what type of trip you would like to go on.

 3. Will we be working with other groups?

-Unless your group reserves all of a week’s spaces (usually 50-60), your group will have the wonderful opportunity of serving alongside other Catholic Youth.
+Unless your group reserves all of a week’s spaces (usually 50-60), your group will have the wonderful opportunity of serving alongside other Catholic youth.
 Your youth will be divided into work teams.
 These teams may consist of youth from other Catholic churches.
 There will be 2 adults assigned to each group.
 It is also possible for your group to be the only group signed up for that week.

 4. Are the sites safe?
 Food, water etc…